codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-06-dc8.md

 ### Notes

 - You should not directly read the file `<dir>/<appenddirname>/<appendfilename>.1.incr.aof`.
 You should read and replay commands from the file which is specified in the `<appendfilename>.manifest`.

+- Redis always uses the format `file <appendfilename>.1.incr.aof seq 1 type i` in the manifest file.
+The tester will, however, use a different file name `file <random_file_name>.1.incr.aof seq 1 type i` to ensure that the file mentioned in the manifest is read, and not the one complying with the default format.